About: Dirofilaria immitis are a parasitic worm which lives in the pulmonary arteries, lungs and heart of affected cats.

 Symptoms: Include difficulty breathing, coughing, gagging, exercise intolerance, loss of appetite and weight loss.

 Treatment: There is no safe treatment to kill heartworms in cats.
 Most veterinarians monitor your cat closely and offer supportive care.
 In some cases, surgery may be necessary to remove the worms.

 Also known as dirofilariasis, heartworm disease (HW) is a serious parasitic infection caused by the nematode Dirofilaria immitis which lives in the pulmonary arteries, lungs, and hearts of cats.
 Heartworms are a type of roundworm, with adult heartworms reaching a length of 12 to 30 cm.

-Heartworms are a common parasite in dogs, although cats can also become infected and may develop disease.
+Heartworms are a common parasite in dogs, although cats can also become infected and may develop the disease.
 While cats may be more resistant to heartworm infection than dogs, cats, in particular, are extremely vulnerable to heartworm and even a small number can cause death.

-The definitive host of D. Immitis is the dog, however they can infect wolves, cats, ferrets and humans.
-Infection in non-canine species is usually lighter, with fewer worms, however serious and life threatening consequences can develop.
+The definitive host of D. Immitis is the dog, however, they can infect wolves, cats, ferrets, and humans.
+Infection in non-canine species is usually lighter, with fewer worms, however serious and life-threatening consequences can develop.